 Apple released a two-minute teaser of all the movies and shows set to premiere and return to Apple TV+ in spring and summer 2021.
 Among the highlights, fans of the platform can expect second seasons from The Morning Show (TBA), the British comedy series Trying (May 14), and a second season of the Rob McElhenney-led comedy series Mythic Quest (May 7).
 We’re especially pumped for the Rose Byrne-led dramedy series Physical, a 10-episode character study of one Sheila Rubin, a housewife turned aerobics guru.
 You can watch the Apple reel below.

 - The best shows on Apple TV+

-- The best movies on Apple TV+ right now
+- The best shows on Disney+ right now